hamza-topo/task-manager-api/README.md

+## API Task Manager

+This repository contains the source code for the API Task Manager.
+In order to test the API endpoints, you can download the Postman collection file from the `Api-task-manager.postman_collection.json` file in the root directory.
+Import this file in your Postman app and you will have access to all the API endpoints.

 | Endpoint                              | Description                                                                                      |
 |---------------------------------------|--------------------------------------------------------------------------------------------------|
 | POST /login                           | Allows a user to log in to the API by providing their email and password.                        |